 Syracuse is easily reachable under an hour from Catania airport and it’s worth spending at least two nights in Syracuse to fully enjoy the sights of the city.

 Recommended by Greta from Greta’s Travels

 If you’re looking for the best places to visit in Italy, Ragusa in Sicily has to feature on your Italy bucket list.
 This gorgeous town is built on a hilltop and surrounded by other hills, which means there are stunning views both in and around the town.

 The central part of Ragusa, located on the main hill, is known as Ragusa Ibla.
-This neighbourhood is the oldest in the historical centre of Ragusa.
+This neighborhood is the oldest in the historical center of Ragusa.
 In Ragusa Ibla you will find plenty of examples of beautiful Baroque architecture.

 One of the best things to do in Ragusa is to simply wander around the streets of Ragusa Ibla, soaking in the atmosphere of this ancient town.
-In the centre you will find the Duomo di San Giorgio, the main cathedral of Ragusa and a splendid example of Baroque architecture.
+In the center, you will find the Duomo di San Giorgio, the main cathedral of Ragusa, and a splendid example of Baroque architecture.

 +1.
 San Marino

 Recommended by Kriszti from She Wanders Abroad

 Although San Marino is technically not a part of Italy, this tiny country is entirely surrounded by north-central Italy so it makes sense to include it in your itinerary when you’re on the hunt for the most beautiful places in Italy.

 With its land area of just 61 km2 (24 square miles), San Marino is one of the smallest countries in the world and it’s also one of the world’s oldest republics.
 The city of San Marino is a UNESCO World Heritage Site and although this is the most popular part of the country among tourists, San Marino has 8 other towns as well.